Loss limit and High-water mark – the only two parameters you MUST watch when trading with Fintokei

 Following the withdrawal, your High-Water Mark resets to your initial capital of 10,000 EUR.
 Consequently, the new threshold—the value your account balance must not fall below—is recalculated as 9000 EUR (10,000 EUR minus 10%).
 This recalibration ensures that while you benefit from your profits, your trading strategy must still maintain a prudent boundary to manage risks effectively.

 Good news!
-All drawdown and High-Water Mark calculations are tracked automatically in your MyFintokei zone!
+All Loss limits and High-Water Mark calculations are tracked automatically in your MyFintokei zone!

-While it’s wise to keep an eye on your daily drawdown, overall drawdown, and High-Water Mark, manually noting these figures on a piece of paper and sticking it to your monitor can be helpful, but you’ll find it much easier to monitor these metrics directly in your MyFintokei zone.
+While it’s wise to keep an eye on your daily loss limit, maximum loss limit, and High-Water Mark, manually noting these figures on a piece of paper and sticking it to your monitor can be helpful, but you’ll find it much easier to monitor these metrics directly in your MyFintokei zone.
 This feature automatically keeps track of all these important values for you.
 Access to MyFintokei is granted as soon as you enroll in one of our programs, including the free trial versions.
 This tool not only simplifies your trading management but also helps ensure you stay within your trading parameters efficiently and effectively.

 Conclusion